 Google bots can tell how pages relate to each other provided the layout is all clear to them.

 Your Guide to Building an Intuitive Site Structure

 This is basically about coming with a visual structure of how you intent the site to be.

-The plan you come up can be more complex with an increase of the number of pages.
+The plan you come up with can be more complex with an increase in the number of pages.